Kudalf/11785_Project/README.md

 ### Amazon Data
 [Amazon review dataset](https://nijianmo.github.io/amazon/index.html) is an unlabeled dataset which contains product reviews and metadata from Amazon, including 233.1 million reviews spanning May 1996 - Oct 2018.
 This dataset includes reviews (ratings, text, helpfulness votes), product metadata (descriptions, category information, price, brand, and image features), and links (also viewed/also bought graphs).
 We've selected the subcategory "Electronics" for our data augmentation and further application, including 5000 sentences.

+### Data Augmentation Files
+There are three py files in the "data/Data Augmentation" file.
+Each is for one of our three data augmentation methods.
+For 'Self-training', we used the amazon dataset and generated pseudo label for it then output it in json format.
+For 'Synonym Replacement', we used the nlpaug package to randomly replace some words in the sentence with their synonyms.
+For 'Sentence Concatenation', we concatenated the sentences with opposite sentiment (the labels are also concatenated).
+Self-training method is designed for the format of amazon dataset.
+Synonym Replacement and Sentence Concatenation' are designed for the lap14 dataset.

 ## Requirements
 See requirement.txt or Pipfile for details
 * pytorch==1.7.1